ncurfman/nx-pdf-batch-export/README.md

 * From the clipboard menu, select the top item, then while holding the Shift  key, select the bottom item to select all the items in the clipboard.

-* Right click and select "Open".
+* Right click on the highlighted files and select "Open".
 All models will open in NX.

 * Go to the "Tools" tab and click the "Play" button in the "Journal" section.